Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Experiments and Analysis

 Figure~\ref{fig:enter-labelc} (ETT/HULL subset) reveals slight overestimation in the first 20 steps, after which the Growth concept stabilises and the curves overlay almost perfectly.

-In the Num-of-Providers (Figure~\ref{fig:enter-labeld}) series (Illness subset) CPformer captures the break-point induced by public-health interventions, although a small positive bias persists—evidence that Exogenous-Pressure could benefit from an explicit calendar input.
+In the Num-of-Providers (Figure~\ref{fig:enter-labeld}) series (Illness subset) DORIC captures the break-point induced by public-health interventions, although a small positive bias persists—evidence that Exogenous-Pressure could benefit from an explicit calendar input.

 Weather traces (Figure~\ref{fig:enter-labele}) expose the other side of the physics penalty.
-On the humidity channel CPformer’s range is visibly narrower than ground truth between steps 20 – 60, indicating that \(\lambda_{\text{phys}}\) should be scheduled downward when the governing law is ``soft'' (e.g., bounds rather than conservation).
+On the humidity channel, DORIC’s range is visibly narrower than ground truth between steps 20 – 60, indicating that \(\lambda_{\text{phys}}\) should be scheduled downward when the governing law is soft (e.g., bounds rather than conservation).